Twilight of the Superheroes: The proposal

 The framing device of the story involves future versions of John Constantine and Rip Hunter travelling to the present day, ostensibly to prevent a catastrophe involving the superheroes of their time.
 The hook through which the series would connect with other titles is the attempts of the two time travelers to recruit others into their quest to alter the future through warning them of upcoming events.
 Individual books in the DC Universe could tie into the crossover or not, as their creators wished, by having Hunter or Constantine show up and warn the stars of the book of some event.
 The main narrative of the series involves Constantine relating the story of what has happened in the future to his present-day self over drinks in a bar.

 The series was set in the future where the world is ruled by superheroic dynasties, including the House of Steel (presided over by Superman and his wife Wonder Woman) and the House of Thunder (consisting of the Marvel Family) as well as houses built around the Teen Titans, the Justice League, and an alliance of supervillains.
-The Houses of Steel and Thunder are about to unite through the marriage of Superboy and Mary Marvel, with their combined power potentially threatening the status quo, and several characters attempt to stop it.
+The Houses of Steel and Thunder are about to unite through the marriage of Superboy and Mary Marvel Jr., the daughter of Captain Marvel and Mary Marvel, with their combined power potentially threatening the status quo, and several characters attempt to stop it.
 One group of opponents is a shadowy cabal of non-powered heroes led by Batman.
 Another involves an alien alliance of the Green Lantern Corps, Martians, and Thanagarians.
 Constantine's narrative of the future ends with a massive battle between the various factions, resulting in the death of most of the superpowered characters.